SamuelGouret/React-Todo/README.md

-Chapter 01 : create the boilerplate with create-react-app
+Chapter 02 : Clean the project and make some updates